RESPONSIBILITIES AND EXPECTATIONS

 OFFICE SPACE AND STUDY AREAS

-In addition to office space, the library provides several group study areas.
+In addition to cubicle space, the library provides several group study areas.
 These, too, provide students and scholars with access to computers, printing, and work space.
-Like the offices, specific spots within the public study space cannot be reserved for more than one day.
+Like the cubicles, specific spots within the public study space cannot be reserved for more than one day.
 While books and materials may be left at a specific spot during the day, all books must be placed in the re-shelving area, and personal materials removed, by closing time.
 Bookmarks may be used to mark a specific page in a book; however, given that Library materials are to remain available to all scholars, books and other materials may not be kept from the re-shelving area overnight.

 PHOTOCOPYING SCANNING POLICY